oktonine/docs/docs/guide/entreprise/Account_creation.md

 # Get access to oktonine
-A company representative/employee can creates an account in Oktonine, by following these steps:
+A company representative/employee can create an account in Oktonine by following these steps:

-- As a professionnal (a company representative), when you come to this page, you need to click on `Register`
+- As a professional (a company representative), when you come to this page, you need to click on `Register.`

 ![image](../img/professional_img/accountcreation/professionnalcreation1.png)